What is a REVERSE MORTGAGE ?

 What are the PRODUCT OPTIONS ?

 The HECM-Fixed is attractive because of its rate stability.
-However, the currently low interest rates and flexible payout options on the HECM-ARMs are compelling for others.
+However, current low interest rates and flexible payout options with the HECM-ARMs are compelling, making ARMs the preferred option for most.

 What are the PAYOUT OPTIONS ?

 The fixed rate HECMs are only available as a Single Disbursement Lump Sum Payment.
-The adjustable rate (ARM) option is much more flexible with options known as initial draw, line of credit, tenure payment, term payment, or a combination of these options.
+The adjustable rate (ARM) option is much more flexible with options such as initial draw, line of credit, tenure payment, term payment, or a combination of these options.

 What are the OBLIGATIONS of the homeowner ?

 Monthly principal and interest payments are NOT ongoing obligations for the homeowner.
-But it is important that they occupy the home and pay all property charges including property taxes, homeowners insurance premiums, and association dues.
+However, it is important that they occupy the home and pay all property charges including property taxes, homeowners insurance premiums, and association dues.

 What is HECM FOR PURCHASE ?